oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 This command creates a docker container running the shell which is connected to your terminal.
 Once you're running in the container you can look around

-  10. Take a look inside the container
+Let's take a look inside the container

-  10a.
-Inside the container type
+  19. Inside the container type

   - `ls`